tantm97/ZMTestCPP01/README.md

 Note:
 1. Copy the data to data/data.bin.
-2. The result in data/results.txt.
+2. The result is in data/results.txt.

 Output:
 ```